This post discusses the super toxic mom that was Ruth DeWittBukater, Roses’ mom in Titanic.

 Ruth is Two-Faced

 This scene doesn’t even involve Rose or how she treated her.

 It involves Kathy Bates’s character, the unsinkable Molly Brown.

-The first class passengers on the ship understand that she wasn’t always rich due to her husband striking oil later in life.
+The first-class passengers on the ship understand that she isn’t always rich due to her husband striking oil later in life.

 That being the case, Molly was excellent, empathetic, and down to Earth.

-She didn’t seem to fit in with the wealthy crowd since the money didn’t change her.
+She didn’t fit in with the wealthy crowd since the money didn’t change her.

 However, just because she has money now doesn’t mean, in Ruth’s eyes, she was “part of the club.”

 Molly Chimes In

 Ruth is having tea with a couple of other friends of hers.
 Ruth says: